This post was updated on October 13, 2022.

 When you share notes across teams, you get access to a treasure trove of information.

-- Notes from sales calls can help you understand what language to put in your marketing materials
+- Notes from sales calls can help your marketing team understand what language to use.

 Each team has information about your customers.
 A collaborative CRM helps break down silos and share that information across teams.